 The SECOND step is to figure out WHY the funder would give you money.
 What do THEY get out of it?
-(There's a whole chapter about this in our Documentary Fundraising Guide)
+(There's a whole section about this in our Documentary Fundraising Course)

 There are really two basic models for funding your film or documentary:

 If you feel you have a documentary idea that could be a big box office hit (think Michael Moore), you should consider the “Investor Model” as a way to raise funds for your film.
 When approaching investors, you MUST have a business plan.
 Just having a “great idea” isn’t going to cut it.
 Investors want to see real numbers and they want to know how you’re going to make them money.

 Self-funding -- Dip into those savings or pull out the credit card.
 You gotta prove yourself somehow!
 This is often the only option for a first-time filmmaker with no experience and no film credits to their name.
 Have a success and you’ll have a better chance at outside funding next time.

 Friends and Family – When you're a first-time filmmaker, often those closest to you are the most willing to give you a helping hand.
 Once you've proven your skills, those outside your personal circle will be more willing to support you.

 Filmmaking Grants – This falls under the “donation” model and is a very common method of raising funds for documentaries.
 Foundations big and small will fund your project if it’s the right fit.
 Be prepared to fill out paperwork and have a proposal ready.
 Usually grants are reserved for a more experienced team or a promising filmmaker that comes highly recommended from credible sources.
 A great resource for filmmaking grants is FoundationCenter.org.